 - $100 gift certificate for a night out while your child is away

 It’s important to follow up with families right after their camp session ends while the experience is still fresh in their minds.
 Here are some sample questions to get you started:

 - What made you decide to send your child to our camp?

 - What’s one thing we could do to create a better experience for you?

 - What are your biggest challenges when interacting with your children about their camp experience?
-If you could ask me anything about the lessons I've learned about youth in my years as a camp director, what would you ask?
+If you could ask me anything about the lessons I've learned about working with kids in my years as a camp director, what would you ask?